-The original language of the draft (and A1949), called for the following fees for "debt-management" services (the reduction in finance charges, interest and/or fees for late payment, default or delinquency): (A) a fee not exceeding \$50 for consultation, obtaining a credit report, setting up an account, and the like; and (B) a monthly service fee, not to exceed \$10 times the number of creditors remaining in a plan at the time the fee is assessed, but not more than \$50 in any month.
+The original language of the draft called for the following fees for "debt-management" services (the reduction in finance charges, interest and/or fees for late payment, default or delinquency): (A) a fee not exceeding

+\$50 for consultation, obtaining a credit report, setting up an account, and the like; and (B) a monthly service fee, not to exceed \$10 times the number of creditors remaining in a plan at the time the fee is assessed, but not more than \$50 in any month.
 The original subsection c. also called for the following fees for "debt settlement" (a reduction in the principal amount of the debt): (A) subject to Section 19(d), a fee for consultation, obtaining a credit report, setting up an account, and the like, in an amount not exceeding the lesser of \$400 and four percent of the debt in the plan at the inception of the plan; and (B) a monthly service fee, not to exceed \$10 times the number of creditors remaining in a plan at the time the fee is assessed, but not more than \$50 in any month.
 A provider was precluded from imposing or receiving fees under both fee schedules.
 The UDMSA also provided that except as otherwise provided in subsections (c) and (d), if an agreement contemplates that creditors will settle an individual's debts for less than the principal amount of the debt, compensation for services in connection with settling a debt may not exceed, with respect to each debt: (1) 30% of the excess of the principal amount of the debt over the amount paid the creditor pursuant to the agreement, less (2) to the extent it has not been credited against an earlier settlement fee: (A) the fee charged pursuant to subsection (d)(2)(A); and (B) the aggregate of fees charged pursuant to subsection (d)(2)(B).

-Since the time that the NCCUSL act was drafted, and after A1949 was introduced, the Federal Trade Commission amended the Telemarketing Sales Rules to limits fees for certain for-profit entities who engage in "debt settlement" (reduction in the principal amount of the debt).
+After the NCCUSL act was drafted, the Federal Trade Commission amended the Telemarketing Sales Rules to limits fees for certain for-profit entities who engage in "debt settlement" (reduction in the principal amount of the debt).
 Pursuant to those Rules (specifically 16 C.F.R.
 Sec.
 310.4(a)(5)), a provider subject to the rules may not request or receive payment of any fee or consideration for any debt relief service until and unless certain conditions are met.
 The relevant language of the rules has been incorporated here (modified slightly to use UDMSA terminology) and applied to all entities engaging in debt settlement (although the federal Rule is limited to for-profit entities whose activities involve at least one interstate telephone call).
 The FTC Rule limits only the timing, not the amount of the payments.
 In addition, the FTC Rule allowed either a flat fee or a percentage figure to be charged as a fee.
-The option has not been preserved in this draft, which permits only a percentage of savings to be charged.
+The option has not been preserved in this draft, which permits only a percentage of savings to be charged since it appears that consumers may be best protected when the interests of the provider and the consumer are aligned with regard to the fees; as it is set up here, the more the consumer saves, the more the provider may charge.
+The language of this section is based on a review of the revised NCCUSL 2011 draft, but does not incorporate all of the changes since New Jersey's underlying statutory and regulatory structure differs from the structure of the revised draft and the revised draft is not an exact match for the fee provisions crafted for a prior version of this draft.